 DARK TIMES – OF PERPETRATORS AND THE JUST:

-SCHLAINING & PEACE: Provides a comprehensive
+SCHLAINING & PEACE: Offers a comprehensive

 overview of the engagement of the Austrian Center

-For Peace from its beginnings to the present.
+for Peace from its beginnings to the present.

-TRACES.
+SEARCHING FOR TRACES.
 FRAGMENTS OF JEWISH LIFE IN

 BURGENLAND: The presentation in the former synagogue

-offers insights into life in that time.
+provides insights into life during that time.

 Free entry to the exhibition with the Burgenland Card.